CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 https://api.tfl.gov.uk/BikePoint

-That's a lot of Bikes!
+That's a lot of bikes!
 It would be better if we could search for a location.
 Luckily this API let's us search for places.

 https://api.tfl.gov.uk/BikePoint/Search?query=Clerkenwell